pdroalves/pdroalves.github.io/_pages/resume.md

 permalink: /resume/
 author_profile: true
 redirect_from:
-  - /resume
+  - /cv
 ---

 {% include base_path %}

 Below you will find a summary of my resume.
-[This](resume_pdroalves.pdf) is the full version.
+[This](https://www.iampedro.com/files/resume_pdroalves.pdf) is the full version.

 Education
 ======